ThymeSave/cookbook/docs/components/couchdb.md

 [CouchDB](https://couchdb.apache.org/) is a clusterable, syncable document-based database system.

-In combination with [PouchDB](https://pouchdb.com/) in the frontend and added authentication through funnel it is a robust offline-first solution.
+In combination with [PouchDB](https://pouchdb.com/) in the frontend and added authentication through funnel, it is a robust offline-first solution.

-Its de facto the only solution that works for our use case and is free and open source.
+It's de facto the only solution that works for our use case and is free and open source.

 ## Authentication

 Authentication is offloaded at funnel.
-JWT configuration with CouchDB is everything but straight forward, and having a explicit reverse proxy gives greater control and reduces surface for attacks.
+JWT configuration with CouchDB is everything but straight forward, and having an explicit reverse proxy gives greater control and reduces surface for attacks.

 e.g. limitation of the user to its own database already on request level